TENS 7000 Digital TENS Unit with Accessories

 Frequently Asked Questions

-How do I set up the TENS 7000?
+How long does it take to set up the TENS 7000?